 and by god, i meant it.

-my discipline of osteopathy consists of examining the relationship between the elements, specifically within the physical human body: two bones meet, are they doing so in a state of maximum function and harmony?
+my discipline consists of examining the relationship between the elements, specifically within the physical human body: two bones meet, are they doing so in a state of maximum function and harmony?

 my training as a physician is in dealing with the interrelationship of elements. the prelude to this capacity was my previous extensive practice and training as a yoga student and teacher: how do things fit together? how do they work?